patternfly/training-scenarios/html-css/override-extend-variables/step4-instructions.md

-## Add a PatternFly class for the layout

 Now that you have an updated Card design, let's add several Cards and use the gallery layout to organize them on the page.

 1) <strong>Copy code into the index.html file.</strong>

-2) <strong>Click the Copy to Editor button </strong> below to add html for multiple Cards to the index.html file.
+2) <strong>Click the Copy to Editor button below to add html for multiple Cards to the index.html file.</strong>

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div class=&quot;pf-c-card pf-m-hoverable&quot;&gt;